Cross Ange: Manga

 A manga adaptation drawn by Kenjirō Takeshita was published between August 3, 2014 and June 28, 2015 on Kadokawa Shoten's ComicWalker website and collected in three volumes.

 A light-hearted high-school-themed 4koma parody manga Cross Ange: Academy of Angels and Dragons drawn by Osaji was published on ComicWalker between October 5, 2014 and March 29, 2015.
 Each strip followed an anime episode.
 The manga was compiled in two volumes.

 Anime

 The anime series is produced by Sunrise and aired between October 5, 2014 and March 29, 2015 on Tokyo MX, MBS, TVA, BS11.
 The first opening theme is "Kindan no Resistance" (禁断のレジスタンス, Kindan no Rejisutansu) by Nana Mizuki, and the first ending theme is "Rinrei" (凛麗) by Eri Kitamura.
 The second opening theme is "Shinjitsu no Mokushiroku" (真実の黙示録) by Yoko Takahashi, and the second ending theme is "Shūmatsu no Love Song" (終末のラブソング, Shūmatsu no Rabu Songu) by Mizuki.
 The insert song featured in episodes five, nine, and twenty-two is "Necessary" by Mizuki.

 The series was licensed by Sentai Filmworks for a digital and home media release in North America.
-Madman Entertainment also licensed the series for streaming in Australia and New Zealand.
+Madman Entertainment (now known as Crunchyroll Store Australia) also licensed the series for streaming in Australia and New Zealand.
 The series was picked up by Crunchyroll for streaming in North America and other select parts of the world.